 What is hypothermia?

 The human body has only a relatively narrow range of temperature that will sustain life.
 The normal body temperature is 37 degrees Celsius or 98.6 degrees Fahrenheit.
-Our “core temperature” – that is, the deep internal temperature of the body – must be kept within a range of 96 to 101 degrees.
-Any temperature outside of that range spells trouble.
+Our “core temperature” – that is, the deep internal temperature of the body – must be kept within a range of 35.5 to 38 degrees Celsius.
+Any temperature below of that range spells trouble.
 And this is called hypothermia.
 Hypothermia can be life threatening.

 Generally, life can be sustained only for a short time when the core temperature drops to 30.5 to 32.2 degrees Celsius (about 87 to 90 degrees Fahrenheit).